 During the past few years, several events related to some food products have made it clear that large commercial chains tend to promote products not by advertising the ingredients they contain, but those that they do not contain.
 This is a very equivocal practice, which confuses consumers and leads to purchases in a misleading way.

 The wording “palm oil free” has become a real commercial claim and has given rise to numerous advertising campaigns.
 The problem is that such wording distracts attention from what is in the product instead of palm oil.

 From my point of view, this is not acceptable.
 Such “slogans” have nothing to do with health having considered the scientific evidence”.

-Among the participants there were also MP.
+Among the participants, there were also MPs.
 Elisabetta Gardini (European People Party), MP Fulvio Martuscello (European People Party) and MP Syed Kamall (European Conservatives and Reformists).